 Customer success must evolve too

-Customer success teams have similar issues in that they rely on antiquated strategies and processes to engage with clients.
-Gone are the days when account managers would only engage with customers when there was a problem (and tried to upsell at the same time).
+Customer success teams have similar issues in relying on antiquated strategies and processes to engage with clients.
+Gone are the days when account managers would only engage with customers when there was a problem (and tried to upsell simultaneously).

 Today’s successful customer success models are continuous and proactive.
 They’re continuously connecting with customers to try to mitigate problems by engaging in regular conversations with the customer.
 “Hey, how’re you doing today?
-I saw that your utilization of the software was up/down and I was wondering if I can help you with anything specific.”
+I saw that your software utilization was up/down and I was wondering if I can help you with anything specific.”

 Customer success needs to be continuously engaging, continuously teaching, continuously learning, and continuously partnering with the customer.